The KSW Blog

 #2 Ditch the junk food

 • Word of caution: When you start reducing sugary foods, killer cravings often arise.
-Opportunistic yeast/bacteria don’t like to go down without a fight so hang on because even your dreams may consist of brownies and ice cream sundaes.
+Opportunistic yeast/bacteria don’t like to go down without a fight, so hang on because even your dreams may consist of brownies and ice cream sundaes.

-#3 Focus on Nutrient Dense Foods
+#3 Focus on Nutrient-Dense Foods

 #4 Eat Prebiotic Rich Foods

-• Prebiotics help feed the GOOD bacteria in your gut which encourages their growth.
+• Prebiotics help feed the GOOD bacteria in your gut, which encourages their growth.
 By increasing the good gut bacteria, you’re helping to crowd out the bad.

 • They also act as a gentle broom for your intestinal tract to help keep your bowel movements moving in the right direction.